nxp-imx/ethos-u-vela/README.md

 [ML Platform](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela).
 Both methods will automatically install all the required dependencies.

-**Note:** For installing on Microsoft Windows you need to have a C99 and C++11 capable toolchain installed.
+**Note:** For installing on Microsoft Windows you need to have a C99 capable toolchain installed.
 The recommended and tested toolchain is Microsoft Visual C++ 14.x Build Tools, see <https://wiki.python.org/moin/WindowsCompilers>

 ### PyPi